aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result=range(data, "value", 0, 1)

-We are using this function.
-Th inputs are the dataframe, the column name and the range (The upper and lower bound)
+The function is called range.
+The inputs are the dataframe, the column name and the range (The upper and lower bound)

     range(data, "value", 0, 1)